 Are you ready to transform your table into a DIY farmhouse table for real cheap!?

-I am SOOO excited to share with you how our Farmhouse kitchen table turned out!
+I am so excited to share with you the exact steps on how to paint a farmhouse table.
+Also, I can’t wait to show you how our Farmhouse kitchen table turned out!

 Everyone dreams of moving into their first home and buying brand NEW furniture, décor, and so did we…

-Until we went shopping for a new table, that is.
+Until we went shopping for new furniture, that is.

 We started searching thrift stores and Facebook Marketplace for the perfect table.
-It didn’t take long for my husband to find this perfect inexpensive farmhouse table for sale on Craigslist.
+It didn’t take long for my husband to find this perfect inexpensive antique oak farmhouse table for sale on Craigslist.

-My husband was convinced that with some paint and a little work it would turn into something we’d love… so we brought it home.
+My husband was convinced that with some paint and a little work this expandable farmhouse table would turn into something we’d love… so we brought it home.

 We were told a gentleman handmade this table many years ago, and I believe it.

 With a little determination, I knew this table would turn out how I envisioned it in my head.

 We also couldn’t beat the $100 price tag!